Inuit Nunangat Research Program (INRP) Funding Annoucement

 Research by the North, for the North, in the North

 Evidence-informed decision-making requires high quality research, highly trained and professional experts, and a focus on what really matters in a region.
-For Arctic Canada this means that science needs to be led by northerners and it should be based on northern knowledge and needs.
+In Arctic Canada, science needs to be led by northerners, based on northern knowledge and needs.

-ArcticNet’s new North by North Program magnifies this urgent need to support northern research that is led by northern people.
+ArcticNet’s new North by North Program magnifies this urgent need to support northern research led by northern people.

 Why North by North?

 ArcticNet’s North by North programming addresses significant gaps in northern and Inuit participation in the research and innovation ecosystem.